Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/TESTING.md

 ## Google Light House Testing

 This feature is an open source automated too for measuring the quality of a webpage.
+Any issues shown have been addressed below.

 ## Home page